citynetwork/docs/docs/reference/flavors/index.md

   latency for I/O intensive applications, but instances launched with these flavors must configure their own high availability and data replication.
-* `c`: Dedicated CPU.
-Instances launched with matching flavors are guaranteed to run on compute hardware where CPU cores are allocated to instances on a one-to-one basis and one virtual core maps directly to a physical CPU core.
 * `g`: Virtual GPU.
 Instances launched with matching flavors have access to a [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).